2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 There is also a cool box animation effect while hovering over my name.

-Links to social media are are in the bottom right and are fixed all through the website.
+Links to social media are are towards the bottom right and are fixed all through the website.

 ### Section 2